-If money is tight, you’ve lost your job or fancy a career change, or just want to wow friends and family with your’ flair pouring’ skills at a forthcoming birthday party, bartending can seem like an attractive and practical option to rake in a little extra cash or experience.
+If money is tight, you’ve lost your job or fancy a career change, or you want to wow friends and family with your’ flair pouring’ skills at a forthcoming birthday party, bartending can seem like an attractive and practical option to rake in a little extra cash or experience.

-The myriad courses on offer range from two hour evening workshops where you can learn how to match specific wines with certain plates of food, to forty-hours-plus mega-courses stretching over five weeks where students learn everything from speed pouring shots and prepping perfect cocktails to dealing with drunks who are adamant – after ten shots of bourbon – they are fine to drive home.
+The myriad courses on offer range from two-hour evening workshops where you can learn how to match specific wines with certain plates of food to forty-hours-plus mega-courses stretching over five weeks where students learn everything from speed pouring shots and prepping perfect cocktails to dealing with drunks who are adamant – after ten shots of bourbon – they are acceptable to drive home.

-Meanwhile, you’ll be swapping kegs, washing glasses, fetching ice and doing a hundred other things – other than creating and pouring drinks – which means you are gaining experience of a working bar all the time.
-You’re getting to know the other staff, the customers.
-You’re learning the ropes, and how a bartender operates.
-Before long you will be ready to step into the bartender’s shoes when he or she has a night off, and before long you will be working the bar yourself as a fully-fledged barkeep.
+Meanwhile, you’ll be swapping kegs, washing glasses, fetching ice and doing a hundred other things – other than creating and pouring drinks – which means you are always gaining experience of a working bar.
+You’re getting to know the other staff and the customers and learning the ropes and how a bartender operates.
+Before long, you will be ready to step into the bartender’s shoes when he or she has a night off, and before long, you will be working the bar yourself as a fully-fledged barkeep.

-For those still keen on just the bartending school route and not ‘working your way up’ from within, even the CEOs of established training schools warn against attending any program which is less than forty hours in length, and to avoid like the plague any company which ‘guarantees employment’ after the course, arguing that times are too tough for just anyone to walk into a bar job, and if a program sounds too good to be true then it probably is.
+For those still keen on just the bartending school route and not “working your way” up from within, even the CEOs of established training schools warn against attending any program that is less than forty hours in length and to avoid like the plague of any company which ‘guarantees employment’ after the course, arguing that times are too harsh for just anyone to walk into a bad job.
+If a program sounds too good to be true, then it probably is.

-The general consensus amongst the more reputable schools is that while one of their diplomas or certificates will help in some cases, if a bar is to take on an inexperienced employee it will be the result of the first impression they give and their availability, pointing out that if you don’t have the personality for the job they are not going to hire you, no matter what your qualifications.
+The consensus amongst the more reputable schools is that while one of their diplomas or certificates will help in some cases if a bar is to take on an inexperienced employee, it will be the result of the first impression they give and their availability, pointing out that if you don’t have the personality for the job they are not going to hire you, no matter what your qualifications.

 Competition is fierce, and bar job opportunities are becoming increasingly rare due to more people vying for places.
-Bartending school certification is not seen as a magic bullet, but – certainly, if it includes important training on POS systems and TIPS/ServSafe – it may just provide that little something to put you ahead of the pack when it comes to your first bartending job.
+Bartending school certification is not seen as a magic bullet, but if it includes important training on POS systems and TIPS/ServSafe, it may just provide that little something that puts you ahead of the pack when it comes to your first bartending job.